tidy-finance/website/docs/10_introduction.md

 We first download daily prices for one stock market ticker, e.g., the Apple stock, *AAPL*, directly from the data provider Yahoo!Finance.
 To download the data, you can use the command `tq_get`.
 If you do not know how to use it, make sure you read the help file by calling `?tq_get`.
-We especially recommend taking a look at the documentation's examples section.
+We especially recommend taking a look at the examples section of the documentation.
 We request daily data for a period of more than 20 year.

 ```r